devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 **any regulations we need to mention here?**

+​	We will only be using sound that either has been sampled by our development team or that is free for public use to avoid any potential issues with copyright law.
+All of our libraries are free to use, and we will be adhering to the standards laid out in each for using the library to the best of our abilities.

-Describe any items or issues that will limit the options available to the developers.
+*Describe any items or issues that will limit the options available to the developers.
 These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer\'s organization will be responsible for maintaining the delivered software).*

 ## 2.6 User Documentation